Nerwyn/service-call-tile-feature/README.md

 ### A Note on Templating

 Almost all fields support nunjucks templating.
 Nunjucks is a templating engine for JavaScript, which is heavily based on the jinja2 templating engine for Python which Home Assistant uses.
 While the syntax of nunjucks and jinja2 is almost identical, you may find the [nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) useful.
-Not all functions supported by Home Assistant templates are supported by this templating system.
-Please see the [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) repository for a list of available functions.
-If you want additional functions to be added, please make a feature request on that repository, not this one.
+Most extensions supported by Home Assistant templates are supported by this templating system, but not all and the syntax may vary.
+Please see the [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) repository for a list of available extensions.
+If you want additional extensions to be added or have templating questions or bugs, please make an issue or discussion on that repository, not this one.

 You can include the current value of a tile feature and it's units by using the variables `value` and `unit` in a label template.
 You can also include `hold_secs` in a template if performing a momentary end action.
 Each custom feature can also reference it's entry using `config` within templates. `config.entity` and `config.attribute` will return the features entity ID and attribute with their templates rendered (if they have them), and other templated config fields can be rendered within templates by wrapping them in the function `render` within a template.